gik98/roadtoparis2019/README.md

 Connect every student to the sink with edges of capacity 2 (rationale: any day shall have at most 2 RA assigned).

 Start with the lowest value of *x* possible - which is ceil(m / (n * 2)).
 Actually, starting with *x* = 1 is also an option and should not make any difference.
-Compute the maximum flow; if the flow value is lower than n * 2 than increment *x* by one and repeat.
+Compute the maximum flow; if the flow value is lower than n * 2 then increment *x* by one and repeat.
 Otherwise you found an acceptable assignment.

 ## D - Lost In Translation